Sag Harbor

 6 Bay St., Sag Harbor

 In a shingled cottage on a leafy street in Sag Harbor directly facing the water, this little gem is one of our go-to Italian restaurants in the Hamptons.
 Sure, the setting is almost perfect (we love the tucked-away patio for alfresco dinner on warm evenings, and walks along the marina afterwards), but it’s really the food that keeps us coming back over and over again.
-The pasta dishes are almost without equal on the East End, and our favorites include the tagliolini (squid ink pasta with bay scallops, shrimp, calamari, chili, and tomatoes) and the ravioli with wild mushrooms and ricotta.
+The pasta dishes are almost without equal on the East End.
+The tagliolini (squid ink pasta with bay scallops, shrimp, calamari, chili, and tomatoes) is also one of our favorites.
 It also happens to be our neighbor—the goop pop-up is right next door, for some pre- or post-lunch browsing.

 goop Sag Harbor